IDeATe Gallery Redesign

 Learning Media Design

-I spearheaded research and user testing, as well as synthesized insights from each round of research.
-I designed user flow, high-fidelity UI screens, and made a prototype using Invision.
+I spearheaded interviews, cultural probe and user testing, as well as synthesized insights from each round of research.
+I designed high-fidelity UI screens, and made a prototype using Invision.

 IDeATe Gallery is an online platform where CMU students can share their work and practice documenting projects.
 Students thought of IDeATe Gallery as a space for showcasing polished work, and they were intimidated by this idea and were not participating in the community.
 However, Gallery is intended to be a learning tool where students can learn to document and curate while building portfolios, as well as understand the iterative nature of design process.
 We aim to explore ways to engage students and help them develop the skills to build professional portfolios that are important parts of initiating their career.